Policy brief: NYC Building Emissions Reduction Bill

 While the legislation will help reduce the city’s air and climate pollution, particularly in industrial areas, it does leave the commercial real estate industry in uncertainty as to how their businesses will be affected by it.
-Luckily, the team at Ecogy has compiled all list of all the answers to your questions.
+Luckily, the team here at Ecogy has compiled a list of answers to your most frequently asked questions.

 What does the bill actually regulate?